Drag to rotate · Scroll to zoom

 Visit this page on any device.
 The skin editor loads in your browser instantly — no download or sign-up required.

-Begin with a blank 64×64 canvas or click any skin in the Pre-Made Skins gallery to load it as your base and customise from there.
+Begin with the Steve/Alex default, upload your own 64×64 PNG, or click a skin in the Pre-Made Skins gallery to use it as a base.

 Drag the 3D model in the centre panel to rotate, scroll to zoom.
 Switch between Steve and Alex models and try the Walking or Crouching stance to see how the skin looks in motion.